Marcel-G/waw-rs/README.md

 wasm-pack new <project_name>
 ```

-Then, in your Rust code, simply implement the `AudioModule` trait and call the `waw::module!` macro on your struct:
+Then, in your Rust code, simply implement the `AudioModule` trait and call the `waw::main!` macro on your struct:

 `src/lib.rs`